You are here

 The National COVID-19 Outdoor Learning Initiative grew out of a need to address the equity gap.
 Read the National COVID-19 Outdoor Learning Initiative’s Equity Statement.

-Education Forward encourages educators to ask the following questions that should also be asked when planning for learning outdoors:
+Educators are encouraged to ask the following questions when planning for learning outdoors:

 • What inequities has the COVID-19 pandemic highlighted?